Persicaria maculosa

+Description

-DescriptionPersicaria maculosa is an annual herb up to 1 m tall, with an erect, rather floppy stem with swollen joints.
+Persicaria maculosa is an annual herb up to 1 m tall, with an erect, rather floppy stem with swollen joints.
 The leaves are alternate and almost stalkless.
 The leaf blades often have a brown or black spot in the centre and are narrowly ovate and have entire margins.
 Each leaf base has stipules which are fused into a stem-enclosing sheath that is loose and fringed with long hairs at the upper end.
 The inflorescence is a dense spike.
 The perianth of each tiny pink flower consists of four or five lobes, fused near the base.
 There are six stamens, two fused carpels and two styles.
 The fruit is a shiny black, three-edged achene.
 This plant flowers from July to September in the temperate Northern Hemisphere.

 Taxonomy

 The species was first described, as Polygonum persicaria, by Carl Linnaeus in 1753.
 It was first successfully transferred to the genus Persicaria by Samuel Frederick Gray in 1821, under the name Persicaria maculosa.
 The name "Persicaria persicaria" cannot be used because tautonyms – binomial names that use the same word for both the genus and the species epithet – are prohibited by the International Code of Nomenclature for algae, fungi, and plants, and a replacement name (nomen novum) must be used.
 For this reason the transfer of the species to Persicaria by John Kunkel Small in 1903, which used the tautonym, is invalid.